LoginRadius/docs/content/tutorial/react/index.md

 ![alt_text](../../assets/blog-common/api-credentials.png "image_tooltip")

-## React JS Implementation
+## Setup React JS

-For this example, we will be using a sample app based on the Create React App boilerplate.
-For directions on how to use Create React App, you can reference [here.](https://reactjs.org/docs/create-a-new-react-app.html)
+This example uses a sample app based on the Create React App (CRA) boilerplate.
+For directions on how to Create React App, you can reference [here.](https://reactjs.org/docs/create-a-new-react-app.html)

 Once the CRA boilerplate is set up, follow these steps: